This is Ed Markey. Ed Markey represents Brandeis to Congress. Ed Markey also represents the American people. He’d like a word:

 [youtube]http://www.youtube.com/watch?v=l9jHOn0EW8U[/youtube]

-One response to “Your Congressman would like a word”
+One thought on “Your Congressman would like a word”